mhassan2/splunk-n-box/README.md

 - Manual and automatic cluster builds.
 - Modular design that can easily be converted to a higher-level language like Python.
 - Custom login screen (helpful for lab & Search Parties scenarios).
-- Low resources requirements compared to VM based solution.
+- Low resources requirements compared to VM based solutions.
 - Eliminate the need to learn docker (but you should).
 - MacOS & Linux support.
 - Works with windows10 WSL (Windows Subsystem for Linux) Ubuntu bash.
 - Automatic script upgrade (with version check).
-- AWS EC2 aware
+- AWS EC2 aware (shows the NATed IPs)

 ## Where to get it?